Webull Review 2026: Is This Commission-Free Broker Still Worth It?

 Does Webull charge any hidden fees?

-No hidden fees for stocks, ETFs, and options trading.
-You might hit wire transfer fees ($25 domestic outgoing), account transfer fees ($75 ACAT out), margin interest, and the optional Level 2 data ($2.99/month).
+No hidden fees for standard stock, ETF, and options trading.
+You may encounter fees for wire transfers ($25 outgoing domestic), account transfers ($75 ACAT out), margin interest, and optional Level 2 data ($2.99/month).
 ACH deposits and withdrawals are free.

 Can I use Webull for retirement accounts?

-Yes, Webull supports Traditional IRA, Roth IRA, and Rollover IRA accounts.
-But honestly, the retirement planning tools and calculators feel lightweight compared to Fidelity or Schwab.
-If retirement is your main focus, pair Webull with a more complete broker or use their calculators elsewhere.
+Yes.
+Webull supports Traditional IRA, Roth IRA, and Rollover IRA accounts.
+However, the platform lacks the retirement planning tools, calculators, and educational resources you'd find at Fidelity or Schwab.
+If retirement investing is your primary goal, you may want to pair Webull with a more full-featured broker.

 Is Webull good for beginners?

-Depends on your style.
-If you're interested in learning technical analysis and active trading, the paper trading and clean interface are great.
-If you just want to invest in index funds and let them sit, something simpler like Fidelity might be better.
+It depends on what kind of beginner you are.
+If you're eager to learn technical analysis and active trading, Webull's paper trading feature and clean interface make it a great learning platform.
+If you're a total newcomer who just wants to invest in index funds and forget about them, a simpler platform like Fidelity might be a better fit.

 How does Webull make money if trading is free?

-Payment for order flow (PFOF), margin lending, securities lending, and interest on uninvested cash.
-These are standard ways free brokers stay in business.
+Webull generates revenue primarily through payment for order flow (PFOF), margin lending, securities lending, and interest earned on uninvested cash balances.
+These are industry-standard revenue streams for commission-free brokers.

 Can I trade cryptocurrency on Webull?